cimentadaj/ml_socsci/03_trees.md

 We have a final prediction for each respondent.
 How can we use these models to predict on new data?
 We follow the same logic.
 We allow each tree to predict on this new data and then sum the predictions of all the trees.

-In case you wanted to build some code that applies our manual proceedure automatically, I have written the code below to do it for you.
+In case you wanted to build some code that applies our manual procedure automatically, I have written the code below to do it for you.
 It fits $N$ models on the same data but after the first model, the dependent variable of the decision tree becomes the residuals of the previous model:

 ```r